cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ### Learning objectives

-In this tutorial we will use a recoverable TSQ to demonstrate the principles of transaction coordination, we'll learn different ways of transactionally managing Spring Boot applications in a CICS Liberty JVM server, and we'll show how to build the application through Gradle or Maven giving access to various transaction APIs.
+In this tutorial we will use a recoverable TSQ to demonstrate the principles of transaction coordination, we'll learn different ways of transactionally managing Spring Boot applications in a CICS Liberty JVM server, and we'll show how to build the application through Gradle or Maven giving access to the various transaction APIs.

 The following steps give an overview of the objectives: